 Nitin joined Watsi on September 18th, 2015.
-Four years ago, Nitin became the 2109th member to automatically support a new Watsi patient every month.
-Since then, 3,939 more people have become monthly donors!
+17 other people also joined Watsi on that day!
 Nitin's most recent donation traveled 8,500 miles to support Emmanuel, 2-year-old from Kenya, to fund surgery for his hypospadias condition.

 Nitin has funded healthcare for 50 patients in 10 countries.